What are the ways of losing or weakening the right to

 As regards the other type of 'alienation', forfeiture, the

-consequence of the agent's wrongdoing in terms of the extrinsic
+personhood, now in consequence of the agent's wrongdoing in terms of

-with someone else's right to personhood.
-No other kind
+It must, therefore, be an interference with someone else's right to

 personhood.
 (Furthermore there are good reasons to maintain that